-Which M corresponds to the case with the smallest width of the mainlobe, and how much of the total signal power is confined within the frequency interval 187900 Hz $\leq |f| \leq 196100$ Hz in this case?
+Which $M$ corresponds to the case with the smallest width of the mainlobe, and how much of the total signal power is confined within the frequency interval 187900 $Hz \le f \le 196100 Hz$ in this case?
+Answer: Note!
+The laboratory assistent must check your answers before ending this laboratory lesson.

-Answer:

-Note!
-The laboratory assistent must check your answers before continuing with Laboratory exercise C.